rastringer/Behavioral-Cloning/writeup.md

 model.add(Dense(1))
 ```

-The behavioral cloning project is a great lesson in the value, necessity and fun of experimentation with deep learning.
+This is the stage at which the car began to make it around the track successfully for me.
+The behavioral cloning project is a great lesson in the fun and value in experimentation when working with deep learning.
 Altering model architecture and parameters help us build an intuition of how convolutions, drop out layers and subsamples work together to make a useful model.